khorezm0/SpiderEye/README.md

 ## Patches

 This is patched repository.
 Original repository: [https://github.com/JBildstein/SpiderEye](https://github.com/JBildstein/SpiderEye)
- - Windows Webview2 Upgraded to 1.0.2792
+ - Windows Webview2 Upgraded to 1.0.2792 (e8dd0fe5)
+ - Windows Webview2 treat HTTP as HTTPS (so microphone and camera works) (a0a8562c)

 ## Supported OS